Before the lesson

 Support pupils to identify an adjective to describe the sound of each of the natural elements, eg: crashing waves, booming thunder, to help inspire their sounds.

-Pupils working at greater depth: Should identify instruments and musical dimensions (dynamics, How high or low a sound is, etc) in the music.
+Pupils working at greater depth: Should identify instruments and musical dimensions (dynamics, pitch, etc) in the music.

 Layer two or more sounds together in the paired activity, for example, rain and sunshine.